 Now, let’s take a look at the most significant reasons behind the rising use of the Dark Mode of late.

 It’s a digital world we are living in today where a major chunk of our daily activities is performed online.
-From working to education to shopping to leisure and recreational activities, almost every thing we do these days, we do online.
+From working to education to shopping to leisure and recreational activities, almost everything we do these days, we do online.
 Constant use of mobile or laptop/desktop/tablet drains away the battery life fast.
-This is where Dark Mode could be your savior.
+This is where Dark Mode could be your saviour.

 Without the dark mode, the empty bright white space right on your device’s screen demands more power.
 And that in turn eats away the battery of your device.
-As per XDA Developers, the black or grey dark mode has shown to cut down on consumption of battery by a whopping 63 percent on the AMOLED displays, and that too with high brightness.
+As per XDA Developers, the black or grey dark mode has been shown to cut down on the consumption of battery by a whopping 63 per cent on the AMOLED displays, and that too with high brightness.

 It has already been mentioned above that Dark Mode in web design makes things comfortable for your precious eyes.
 It’s especially the case when you have to read in low-light or dimly-lit environments.
 No wonder, internet users have started liking Dark Mode as it helps them to prevent digital optic strain.
 And smart web designs always look to incorporate what the users love.

-Light-colored text content on dark background is far easier and more comfortable to read compared to dark textual content on bright background.
-As per the medical experts, the iris is under more stress and has to expand way more when you have to read on bright screen that on dark screen.
+Light-coloured text content on a dark background is far easier and more comfortable to read compared to dark textual content on bright background.
+As per medical experts, the iris is under more stress and has to expand way more when you have to read on a bright screen than on a dark screen.

-Additionally, research studies have shown dark mode even helps users to reduce the unwanted exposure to the harmful blue light.
-It’s to stress here, the blue ray emitted from computer, smartphone and similar tends to supress melatonin production or the sleep hormone.
-In other words, Dark Mode can be effective to prevent insomnia issue that’s caused by long-term exposure to digital screens.
+Additionally, research studies have shown dark mode even helps users to reduce unwanted exposure to harmful blue light.
+It’s to stress here, the blue ray emitted from computers, smartphones and similar tends to suppress melatonin production or the sleep hormone.
+In other words, Dark Mode can be effective to prevent insomnia issues that are caused by long-term exposure to digital screens.

-Dark mode has also won the hearts of tech giants by now.
-A good bunch of tech big wigs, like Apple, Google, Android, Yahoo, Facebook, Twitter, Samsung etc. have already adopted the said feature for their services.
+Dark mode has also won the hearts of tech giants now.
+A good bunch of tech bigwigs, like Apple, Google, Android, Yahoo, Facebook, Twitter, Samsung etc. have already adopted the said feature for their services.

-The Safari browser too has embraced Dark Mode with open arms.
-To enable the said mode on Safari, one has to switch to dark theme of greater macOS.
+The Safari browser to has embraced Dark Mode with open arms.
+To enable the said mode on Safari, one has to switch to the dark theme of greater macOS.
 This dark theme works all across the system, be it the menu bar or the dock or desktop apps.

 Apple too has noted that dark mode improves the focus quotient while working online.